yellobyte/ESP32-DevBoards-Getting-Started/README.md

 Sometimes this takes weeks/month or (rarely) does not happen at all.
 If you want to use such board you will have to wait for a new release of the ESP32 development platform & framework or select another, already known board from the list which is similar in features to your new board (e.g. set _board = esp32-s3-devkitc-1_ in platformio.ini for LILYGO's brand new ESP32-S3-1.9inch-Display-DevBoard).

-However, in this case you might not be able to access all Flash or other features and build logs very annoyingly report incorrect Flash/PSRAM sizes.
+In this case you might not be able to access all Flash or other features and/or build logs very annoyingly report incorrect Flash/PSRAM sizes.
 Examples like [Test-ESP32-S3-1.9inch_RAM-PSRAM](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/ESP32-S3-1.9-Display-DevBoard_(LILYGO)/examples/Test-ESP32-S3-1.9inch_RAM-PSRAM) will tell you the true sizes though.
-Have a look at files _Build.log_ & _Serial_Output.log_ in the examples project directory to see the above mentioned discrepancies.
+Have a look at this example's files _Build.log_ & _Serial_Output.log_ to see above mentioned discrepancies.

 ### :zap: Useful settings in platformio.ini